 We’ve updated our trip change and cancellation policies for charters affected by COVID-19.
 Learn more

 Bus.com is here for you with easy, budget-friendly, reliable, and comfortable ground transportation.
-Whether you’re in the market for a bus that is small or large, simple or fully equipped, we’ll hook you up with the best Montreal charter bus on the market.
+Whether you’re planning a trip for your wedding, corporate event, construction crew, tour group, or church group, we’ll hook you up with the best Montreal charter bus on the market.
 Request a quote online, select the bus that fits your budget, then head off on your adventure in La Belle Province.
 You’ll be matched with a local Montreal bus company that meets our high standards.

 Let us help charter a bus in Montreal.